ventureful/svelte-go-task/README.md

 ### Senior Full Stack

-Created a working backend using Go and PostgreSQL / MySQL.
+Created a working backend using Go or NodeJS (preferably GO :D) and PostgreSQL / MySQL.
 Add setup for the docker deployment.